 The entrance to the Piper's Hill campus in Naas

-Some 1,600 students and pupils attend three schools there and the entrance is also used by residents living in nearby housing developments built by Sean Mulryan’s Ballymore.
+And the entrance is also used by residents living in nearby housing developments.

-Naas residents using the Kilcullen Road will be aware that the road is heaving and congested every school morning — and more houses are under construction in the area.
+Naas residents using the Kilcullen Road will be aware that the road is heavily congested every school morning — and more houses are under construction in the area.

-Mr Kelly said that while a car park used by Education and Training Boards Ireland may provide part of a solution, he said ETBI is fearful of the risk of an accident if the facility is open for public use (as requested by some parents).”
+The KWETB has conceded that while a car park used by Education and Training Boards Ireland may provide part of a solution, the ETBI is nevertheless fearful of fearful of the risk of an accident if the facility is open for public use.